attack68/rateslib/docs/source/i_whatsnew.rst

 The `get_from_strike` method for FX SMiles / Surfaces refactored to use `z_w` as n input.

+The fixings exposure table no longer yields notional equivalent.
+It just returns monetary sensitivity to the fixing.

+Performance of the _spread for a float leg might be reduced for ISDA ``spread_compound_method``.

 .. list-table::
    :widths: 25 75